Listen, Chat, and Remix: Text-Guided Soundscape Remixing for Enhanced Auditory Experience

 \subsection{Text Prompts}

-Although $\pi = \{(a_1, \tilde{s}_1), ..., (a_N, \tilde{s}_N)\}$ itself can accurately specify a sound mixture-to-mixture editing instruction, writing an instruction in this format can be inconvenient and difficult for humans, because we prefer to use natural language rather than numbers and symbols.
-As a result, we adopted using $p = \mathcal{H} (\pi)$ as the input for LCE.
-Here, $p$ is an open-vocabulary text prompt written in natural language by $\mathcal{H}$, which can be either a human or a large language model (LLM).
+Although $\pi = \{(a_1, \tilde{s}_1), ..., (a_N, \tilde{s}_N)\}$ itself accurately specifies a remixing instruction, writing an instruction in this format can be inconvenient and difficult for humans, because we prefer to use language rather than numbers and symbols.
+As a result, we adopted $p = \mathcal{H} (\pi)$ as the input for LCR.
+Here, $p$ is an open-vocabulary text prompt written in natural language by $\mathcal{H}$, which can be a human or a large language model (LLM).
 Given the impracticality of hiring humans to write hundreds of thousands of prompts, we leveraged a LLM to generate text prompts $p$ from $\pi$.
-The text prompt generation pipeline can be found in Section \ref{sec:dataset} and Appendix \ref{app:dataset}.
+The text prompt generation pipeline can be found in Section \ref{sec:dataset}.